Navy says it’s charting a new course after rash of problems

 “Are we ready to meet the threat from China?
 No,” said Loren Thompson, a defense analyst at the Lexington Institute.

 Adm.
-Mike Gilday, chief of naval operations, insists the Navy is now on a “positive trajectory” but the Navy will have to rebuild confidence under congressional scrutiny as it prepares a new strategic plan that’ll include another long-term investment: unmanned vehicles.
+Mike Gilday, chief of naval operations, insists the Navy is now on a “positive trajectory” but the Navy will have to rebuild confidence under congressional scrutiny as it prepares a new strategic plan that’ll include another long-term investment: unmanned vehicles and hypersonic missiles.
 The Biden administration is readying a Navy budget proposal this week to send to lawmakers.

 The Navy fleet currently falls shy of 300 ships, despite a stated goal of 355 ships.
 The Chinese fleet now outnumbers the U.S. Navy.